noplanman/tsu-helper/README.md

 Tsu script that adds a bunch of tweaks to make Tsu more user friendly.

+- NEW!
+Search for pending friend requests in the Followers and Following tabs of your profile page.
+- NEW!
+Temporary fix to autofocus text input field for messaging.
 - Autofocus the message input to instantly start typing a post.
 - Autofocus the title input field when adding a title.
 - Open single posts by double clicking their header.
 (When holding the Shift key, a new window/tab opens)